 IDPs cost £5.50 and are available from the Post Office.

-But remember to take your UK driving license with you when driving in the EU as you will need this as well as the relevant IDP.
+But remember to take your UK driving licence with you when driving in the EU as you will need this as well as the relevant IDP.
 More information about the requirements can be found on the Department for Transport website.

 Please visit our dedicated Driving in Europe page for more information on what you may need to do after Brexit.